Persian-Sassanid art patterns

-Persian-Sassanide art patterns have similarities with the art of the Bulgars, Khazars, and Saka-Scythians, and have recurred in Asia.
-They predominantly feature motifs of fighting animals.
-Gold was frequently used as a base for their art creations.
+Sassanid art has well known similarities with the art of the Bulgars, Khazars, and Saka-Scythians, that have reocurred in Asia.
+They predominantly feature motifs of fighting animals typically made of gold.

 Patterns

-The characteristic patterns of Persian-Sassanide art exhibit similarities to the art of the Bulgars, Khazars, and Saka-Scythian, and have recurred at different locations in the Central Asia region.
+The characteristic patterns of Sassanid art exhibit similarities to the art of the Bulgars, Khazars, and Saka-Scythian, and have recurred at different locations in the Central Asia region.
 A "griffin fighting an elk" motif from the Treasure of Nagyszentmiklós, found in 1799 in what is today Romania, bears similarities with another griffin & elk motif discovered in the tombs of Hsiung-nu (early Huns, also Xiongnu) during Colonel Pyotr Kuzmich Kozlov expedition (1907–09) near Urga (Outer Mongolia).

 A gold symbolization of "animals-in-fight" has been also found in the vicinity of the city of Turpan, the principal crossroad of the northern Silk Road.
 Golden "animals-in-fight" have also been identified as 3rd – 2nd century B.C.
 Mongolia (or southern Siberia), being characteristic of Hsiung-nu or Xiongnu.